Weighted Projective Lines and Rational Surface Singularities: Preliminaries

 \subsection{Preliminaries on Rational Surface Singularities}

 We briefly review some combinatorics associated to rational surface singularities.
-Recall that a commutative $\KK$-algebra $R$ is called a \emph{rational surface singularity} if $\dim R=2$ and there exists a resolution $f\colon X\to\Spec R$ such that $\mathbf{R}f_*\mathcal{O}_X=\mathcal{O}_R$.
-If this property holds for one resolution, it holds for all resolutions \cite[5.10]{KM}.
+Let $R$ be a finitely generated noetherian $\KK$-algebra, or alternatively the completion of such an algebra at a maximal ideal.
+Recall that $R$ is said to be a \emph{rational surface singularity} if $\dim R=2$ and there exists $f\colon X\to\Spec R$ a resolution such that $\mathbf{R}f_*\mathcal{O}_X=\mathcal{O}_R$.
+If this property holds for one resolution, it holds for all resolutions \cite[5.10]{KM}, and automatically $R$ must be normal \cite[5.8]{KM}.

 In our setting later $R$ will be a rational surface singularity with a unique singular point, at the origin.
 Completing at this maximal ideal to give $\mathfrak{R}$, in the minimal resolution $Y\to\Spec \mathfrak{R}$ the fibre above the origin is well-known to be a tree (i.e.\ a finite connected graph with no cycles) of $\mathbb{P}^1$s denoted $\{ E_i\}_{i\in I}$.
 Their self-intersection numbers satisfy $E_i\cdot E_i\leq -2$, and moreover the intersection matrix $(E_i\cdot E_j)_{i,j\in I}$ is negative definite.
 We encode the intersection matrix in the form of the labelled dual graph: